Circle of Protection

 Rather than focusing solely on crisis intervention, Circle of Protection takes a proactive approach — fostering conversations about the everyday factors that build mental resilience before a crisis point is reached.
 The campaign addresses adverse childhood experiences (ACE), childhood trauma, and digital well-being alongside positive themes like social connectedness and help-seeking behaviour.

-Normalising the act of reaching out — to friends, family, or professionals — and removing the stigma that stops young people from asking for support.
+Normalising the act of reaching out — to friends or professionals — and removing the stigma that stops young people from asking for support.

-Strong relationships with family, peers, and community are among the most powerful buffers against suicidal ideation and mental health crises.
+Strong relationships with family, peers, and community are among the most powerful buffers against suicidal ideation.

-Helping young people navigate online pressures safely — understanding the impact of social media on mental health and building healthy digital habits.
+Helping young people navigate online pressures safely and building healthy digital habits to protect their focus and mood.

-Acknowledging adverse childhood experiences (ACE) and childhood trauma openly, reducing shame and encouraging early support-seeking.
+Acknowledging adverse childhood experiences (ACE) openly, reducing shame, and encouraging early trauma-informed support.

 Follow SPIF on Instagram for campaign content, protective factor conversations, survivor stories, and mental health resources for young India.